Have you been blocked?

 Bare-metal dedicated server

-In most cases, a DNS resolver will return an NXDOMAIN (invalid domain) response when is matched against a threat feed listing.
-However, it is possible to point to an internal IP resource that will allow the block to redirect to an informational page that can provide a warning, some education, or insight into why something was blocked.
+Those utilizing the Dedicated Service can point to an internal IP resource that will allow the block to redirect to an information page that can provide a warning, some education, or insight into why something was blocked.

 Rbldnsd defines a few different dataset types.
 To optimize performance and memory usage, we recommend Datafeed users to choose ip4set for SBL and SWL, ip4trie for PBL, and ip4tset for XBL.